 Hotspot (Mobile Hotspot)

-A mobile internet connection used for streaming in locations without fixed broadband.
-Useful for on-the-go or field-based live streaming.
+A mobile internet connection is used for streaming in locations without fixed broadband.
+This is useful for on-the-go or field-based live streaming.

 HLS (HTTP Live Streaming)

-A protocol developed by Apple that breaks streams into small chunks and delivers them over HTTP.
+Apple developed a protocol that breaks streams into small chunks and delivers them over HTTP.
 It supports adaptive bitrate streaming and is widely used.

 Host (Stream Host)